SmartMaster35Rus/Whisper/README.md

 ## Author

 This repository is maintained by [yasaxil](https://github.com/yasaxil).
 If you have any questions or suggestions, feel free to reach out.

----

-Feel free to customize the description according to your specific needs and add any additional sections or information that you find relevant.
-Good luck with your project!